Giovannicampo/KalmanFilter/docs/KALMAN.md

 Our first thought was to use these variances directly on Q matrix (process covariance matrix), but then a problem raised.
-The variances were related to total distance, whilst we needed a variance value per millimeter.
+Since measurement error of encoders is incremental, we needed a variance value per millimeter.
 For doing that, we calculated by means of the minimum squared algorithm a straight line that could include by approximation all the standard deviations per millimeter.

 <img src="../case_study/plots/dev_stand_plot.png" style="zoom: 50%;" />